codetracker-learning/ASSIGNMENT-product-cards/README.md

 1. Cards should be 3 per row.
 1. Each product should contain a `header` element that, itself, contains an `h2` element where the product's title will be written.
-1. Each product should have three block level html elements.
 1. The first section should contain three child block elements.
     1. The first element contains the product image.
     1. The second element contains the product description.